dlang-tour/english/multithreading/thread-local-storage.md

 void worker(bool firstTime)
 {
     import std.stdio : writeln;
-    // theStatic is global to the current
+    // threadState is global to the current
     // thread only.
 No other thread will be
     // able to access it.
 Note that it
     // is initialized only the first time